ShrewdSpirit/OpenComputersStuff/libsgfx_docs.md

 - set: `(x: number, y: number, str: string|number, vertical: boolean)` writes a string at given position (or a single character/unicode)
 - fill: `(x: number, y: number, w: number, h: number, char: number|string)` fills a rectangle with given coordinates
 - flush: `(stat: table)`
-    flushes the displays informations
-    this should be called when a gpu,screen or monitor has been removed, added or resized stat is the event (run dmesg and try adding or removing screens,monitors) if stat is nil, driver will be reinitialized
+    flushes the displays informations. this should be called when a gpu,screen or monitor has been removed, added or resized. stat is the event (run dmesg and try adding or removing screens,monitors). if stat is nil, driver will be reinitialized
 - checkComponentAvailability: `()` checks if theres a gpu and an active display

 Context class